Roar! Ikkakumon (JP)

 Joe: “Oooh, that’s just great — a flying horse wearing a mask!
 This can’t be good!”

-To be fair, Unimon does look pretty evil.
+To be fair, Unimon looks like this:

 Narrator: “Unimon: a sweet Digimon whose appearance a mix of the legendary beasts unicorn and Pegasus.
 Its special attack is a fireball, Holy Shot.”